Jaycar-Electronics/Mini-Wifi-Meter/README.md

-# Mini Wifi Meter
+# Mini Wi-Fi Meter
 _Test and Measure_
 ### Author: D.West.

 :+1:

-This handy little tool can be used to check for any WiFi signals around, use it to see how well the connection in your workshop is going or to see if there’s any free WiFi hotspots when you’re out and about.
+This handy little tool can be used to check for any Wi-Fi signals around, use it to see how well the connection in your workshop is going or to see if there’s any free Wi-Fi hotspots when you’re out and about.
 Using the beloved esp8266 we’ve attached a screen and let it run off 2 AA batteries.
 The screen is suited for 5v but it tries (and succeeds) at running at the lower voltage.
 You could even use rechargeable AA batteries in this one.

 ## Bill of Materials